 As an Amazon Associate I earn from qualifying purchases.
 I have been, or can be if you click on a link and make a purchase, compensated via a cash payment, gift, or something else of value for writing this post.
 Regardless, I only recommend products or services I use personally and believe will be good for my readers.

 Colds and flu suck.
 When we get them, we just want to feel better.
 Most people run to the store and buy over-the-counter meds.
 And while there’s nothing really wrong with that, there may be a better way.
 What if you could make your own remedies to feel better faster?

 I am a strong believer in natural remedies.
 Home remedies are often the core of the homesteader’s health plan.
 You have more control over what you are putting in your body.
 You can tailor each remedy with what your body needs.
 Why not give them a try?
 Here are the 10 best remedies for cold and flu.

 Fire Cider is an old folk remedy that uses food as medicine.
-There are many variations and recipes for this wonderful tonic, but most have a base of raw apple cider vinegar (preferrably with the “mother”).
+There are many variations and recipes for this wonderful tonic, but most have a base of raw apple cider vinegar (preferably with the “mother”).
 Then they include lots of powerful, pungent herbs.
-Here is a great recipe from Joybilee Farm.
+Here is a great recipe for fire cider from Joybilee Farm.